golightlyb/tao/README.md

 # Tao - Total Avorion Overhaul

-Toa is a work-in-progress total-conversion mod for [Avorion](https://store.steampowered.com/app/445220/Avorion/).
+Tao is a work-in-progress total-conversion mod for [Avorion](https://store.steampowered.com/app/445220/Avorion/).

-Goal
+Features
 ----

+* **inventory**
-* less focus on managing heaps of random loot
+   - less focus on managing heaps of random loot
-   - fewer mob drops
-   - no special weapon variants e.g. no random "plus %x against shields"
-   - reduce the 52 "tech levels" into fewer buckets
-   - main progression is weapon rarity, size, and type e.g. barrel count
-* better performance
-* combat rebalance
+   - reduced trading goods from more than 150 to just 35.
    - fewer weapons and subsystems, but with clearer roles
-  - meaningful big, slow, high recoil main guns
+   - no randomised weapon or system bonuses or variants.
+   - main progression is material & rarity
+* **performance**
+  - fighters removed entirely
+* **combat**
+  - fewer guns with clearer roles
   - fun coaxial weapons from the start
-  - shields are always impenetrable to most weapons (excl. torpedos)
+  - slowly-rotating main guns for battleship style combat
-  - vastly reduced turret slots
+  - vastly reduced turret slots, but...
-    - BUT: bigger sized guns don't take up more slots
+    - weapons don't take up more slots as they get bigger
-  - meaningful weapon types e.g. double-cannons are always better than single-cannons
+    - so you have fewer weapons
+    - but as you progress those weapons can get bigger and better
+* **story**
-  - fighters removed entirely
+   - blank slate with existing story removed completely
-* fewer goods types
-* remove the story / alternate story

 Status
 ------